emorgan00/CatanLite/README.md

 Benjamin Avrahami and Ethan Morgan's APCS2 Final Project

-to do list:
+immediate to do list: (all of these are things we can do right now without needing other parts working to build off of)
+  * (tricky) add PlayerSelectEvent, with parameter cancellable (for choosing who to rob and potentially who to trade with)
+  * (easy) add CollectResourceEvent, called from TurnEvent when dicesum != 7
+  * (easy) add CardStack object, it will draw a dummy card representing the contents of the stack
+  * (medium) add PlayerHand object
-  * add ability to cancel build events, this should only be possible when setup == false
+  * (tricky) add ability to cancel build events, this should only be possible when setup == false
-  * add the DiceBox class, should have the ability to draw a pair of dice with any numbers on the faces
-  * add Card class, should have a Resource field

 5/16/19:
   * Benjamin: